 - Regional chapter.
 The chapter serves either a specific area within a state (such as a major city) or a larger geographic region that cannot support multiple chapters (such as several neighboring states).

 To begin the process of forming a state or regional ASLTA chapter, please review the chapter guidelines here.
 The guidelines describe the leadership structure and professional development commitments a chapter undertakes to be part of ASLTA.

-Affiliated State and Local Chapters are important partners for ASLTA.
+Affiliated State and Regional Chapters are important partners for ASLTA.

-Chapters provide a local presence, bring national attention to regional needs and improve the quality of ASL instruction via professional development, increased awareness and advocacy.
+Chapters provide a local presence, bring national attention to regional needs, and improve the quality of ASL instruction via professional development.
+Chapters serve an essential function in increased awareness and advocacy regarding ASL education.

 - Promote official recognition of ASL as a language.

 - Promote professional quality in ASL/Deaf Studies teaching.

 - Facilitate an effective avenue for exchange of information regarding methods and materials for ASL/Deaf Studies teaching.